October 4, 2021 | 03 min read

 One of the true qualities of a Product Manager is appreciating the beauty and challenge of a problem.
 Now and then, a product manager comes across a unique problem that invokes admiration, I dare say.

 Smart basket happens to be one of these for our company Bizom.
 Let me first quickly introduce the Bizom Smart Basket to you.
 It is a self-learning algorithm that, at the backend, predicts what the retailer is going to order next, and then already adds it to his cart to shorten the cycle of conversion.
-For every visit your salesman makes to a retailer, the most likely to sell SKUs are already added in the cart in the right quantity.
+For every visit your salesman makes to a retailer, the most likely-to-sell SKUs are already added to the cart in the right quantity.

 Imagine getting an algorithm to predict ALL of this at the right time for every outlet in the right quantity.
 And this is just the surface of the problem.

 Eventually, brands would want to grow business from each store, so just like salesmen push themselves and stores to order more, the algorithm should always try to push just a little more and increase the average order value.
 But how much of a push is okay?
-There is a thin line between stocked well and overstocking.
-Overstocking results in a false impression of business, expired products, sales return and most importantly, corrodes your brand’s importance at the outlet.
+There is a thin line between stocked well and overstocked.
+Overstocking results in a false impression of the business, expired products, sales returns and most importantly, corrodes your brand’s importance at the outlet.

-Halfway through our journey with Smart Basket we came across a different problem.
+Halfway through our journey with Smart Basket, we came across a different problem.
 Not all brands are focused on growing sales at an outlet.
 Wait what?!
 That’s not universally true business sense?
 And then our customers humbled us with a different nuance of business.
 “We don’t want to keep pushing stores to buy more unless there is a true demand.
-Otherwise, eventually it hurts our business in the long run.
+Otherwise, eventually, it hurts our business in the long run.
 Our game is all about the product shelf life, and identifying the right quantity for an outlet instead of what more can be pushed.”, enters the perishable category in the game.
 This got us thinking of the problem again.
-That means industries and categories will have different priorities in order to really have visibility of the business on ground and predict .
+That means industries and categories will have different priorities in order to really have visibility of the business on the ground and predict.

 With this knowledge, we were starting to take one step forward when the looming question had to be addressed.
 If the underlying principle is growing business and a clear way to do it is to experiment with new SKUs, gently push for more and keep experimenting at every outlet till you see clearly what’s worked.
 How do we measure if our product is successful?
 There will always be variance.
 At first, all the brands including us seemed to think variance in order is the only way to estimate if Smart Basket is working.
 Recommended vs Actuals.
 But soon, we started seeing gaping holes in this rose-tinted logic.

 The algorithm is literally designed to increase the ordering capacity of an outlet.
-It is going to step on toes, push more and then self learn it’s boundaries.
-Of course there will be variance.
+It is going to step on toes, push more and then self-learn its boundaries.
+Of course, there will be variance.
 Time matters here.
-We’re looking at sustainably changing ordering patterns and human behavior, not short term gains after all.
+We’re looking at sustainably changing ordering patterns and human behaviour, not short-term gains after all.
 Hence variance didn’t seem to be a good metric on its own.
-Trend in variance can definitely help us evaluate the algorithms internally, but it still doesn’t work for understanding it’s value for a customer.
+The trend in variance can definitely help us evaluate the algorithms internally, but it still doesn’t work for understanding their value for a customer.
 Having only 30% variance or 80% variance doesn’t mean anything to a brand.
-Oh, You’ve 10% variance?
+Oh, You have a 10% variance?
 Great.
 But so what?
 How does that help me?
 This metric just becomes a number or statistic unless it is in service of something.